appium/ruby_console/osx.md

 ![](img/packages.png)

 - Create a new Android virtual device that uses the Intel image.
-Ensure `Use Host GPU` is checked.
+Ensure `Use Host GPU` is not checked.
+Some apps will break in strange ways when the host GPU is used.
+Also don't attach an SD card [as that may cause issues](http://stackoverflow.com/questions/5744298/what-does-this-mean-failure-install-failed-container-error).
 Set `VM Heap` to `64`. `32` is too small.

 ![](img/avd_settings.png)